kubev2v/forklift-operator/docs/development.md

 konveyor-forklift-fzztn                                           1/1     Running     0          5m52s
 ```

+The operator pod can be inspected further by ensuring the correct image is being pulled and there are other warnings or errors in logs.

 ### Create a _ForkliftController_ CR

-Please customize the CR spec as needed, example:
+Create and customize the CR spec as needed, example:

 ```
 cat << EOF | oc apply -f -